 Make the Garlic Bread

-Place bread halves on prepared baking sheet, cut side up.
+Place roll halves on prepared baking sheet, cut side up.
 Drizzle with 2 tsp. olive oil and top with remaining garlic and 2 tsp.
 Parmesan (reserve remaining for sauce).

 While bread bakes, make sauce.